svkanoria/kci-mis/README.md

     scp -i ~/Desktop/kci-mis.pem -r ~/Desktop/MIS/* ubuntu@13.205.115.187:/home/ubuntu/data

 Congratulations, the app has now been populated with data, and is ready to be viewed!!

+To deploy updates to the app, some or all of the following commands may be required.
+Run this commands in the app's root directory:

+- git pull
+- npm install --legacy-peer-deps
+- npx drizzle-kit migrate